apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 To get an idea as to why, let's take a look at [this method](https://github.com/princeton-nlp/MeZO/blob/552cb1b710767f9a6e1dc8f9645d7640376f9941/medium_models/src/trainer.py#L242-L247) from the `Trainer` class of the MeZO paper's implementation.
 They actually materialize the perturbations.
 The entire point of MeZO is that you DON'T have to materialize the perturbations.
 Why would they do this?
 It's because it's hard.
 So hard that they didn't even bother to implement their own key optimization.

 I don't implement it either.
 ZOTitan does not yet even have the option to do it "the right way."
+But it is designed to be extensible so you can.

 With first-order methods already working way better, and now that LLM RL works, you don't really "need" to do ZO.
 If you have an objective, you can optimize it with RL.
 I think ZO is really promising, but it's hard to convince people to move away from paradigms that work, are proven, and which tooling exists for.
 Especially when there is so much low hanging fruit everywhere.